the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // ['RW', 'SF', 'ES', 'LH']
 ~~~~~~~

 We could use `concat()` over `push()` here for the sake of immutability and best practice, however, since the `nameInitials` got only initialized before and isn't used somewhere else, it's okay to just mutate it here and fill it up with the items.
-But you could also use `concat()` instead, just showing off `put()` here, because at some occassions it's okay to use it.
+But you could also use `concat()` instead.
+I am just showing off `push()` here, because at some occassions it's okay to use it.

 We have solved the problem and at your stage of learning JavaScript this is an awesome result.
 However, I want to take this solution one step further by using one of our popular built-in array methods on the `fullNames` rather than using the for statement.
 Could you think of one array method without looking at the next code that would be the perfect fit for this case?
+You may be right by thinking of the `map()` method.
+So go ahead and try to use it yourself before checking the solution below.

 {title="index.js",lang="javascript"}
 ~~~~~~~